 The College Fed Challenge is an economics competition in which teams of college students prepare a presentation in which they assess the state of the economy and financial conditions and develop recommendations for monetary policy.
 The teams present their findings and recommendations before a panel of distinguished economists from the Federal Reserve Bank of New York who question the students on their analysis.
 The winners of the New York district travel to the Washington, DC competition at the Board of Governors of the Federal Reserve System where they compete against teams of students from four other Federal Reserve districts.

 Rutgers has won the district competition four times (2003, 2004, 2016, 2018) and the national competition once (2016).
-The team is advised by Jeff Rubin, Professor Emeritus of Economics, Ray Stone a Rutgers PhD in economics and currently a part time lecturer in economics and Jack Skydel, an instructor of economics.
+The team is advised by Jeff Rubin, Professor Emeritus of Economics and Ray Stone, a Rutgers PhD in economics and currently a part time lecturer in economics.